Course Descriptions

 ENG 5310: Studies in English Language and Linguistics

 A study of the English language, with special attention to phonology, morphology, syntax, semantics, dialectology, sociolinguistics, normal language acquisition, and/or writing and spelling systems.
 Repeatable with different emphases for up to nine hours of English credit.
+Examples of possible emphases include Digital Literacies and Writing across Cultures.

-ENG 5311: Foundations in Technical Communication
+ENG 5311: Introduction to Technical Communication

 This course introduces students to theoretical approaches and rhetorical principles of communicating and writing that can be applied to any writing activity in the technical and scientific professions.
 The course includes an exploration of the role technology plays in enhancing and influencing writing and communicating and an examination of issues related to the practical writing expectations of professional communicators.